-Nearly 108 million people in the U.S. have no dental insurance at all.
-Those who do have dental insurance might find it only covers a small percentage of an expensive procedure.
+Nearly 37 million people in the U.S. have no dental insurance at all.
+And unfortunately for them, dental work is expensive.

 For example, if you have a jaw injury from an accident and need oral surgery, your health insurance will probably approve the treatment.
 Likewise, insurance may also cover procedures to correct airway obstructions, chewing dysfunction, or severe speech defects.

 However, you can’t necessarily count on this coverage.
 Whether or not your health insurance covers medically necessary dental work depends on your particular policy.
 And there’s rarely medical insurance coverage for things like root canals, dentures, bridges, braces, or dental implants.
 In these cases, you will need to find another way to pay for your dental work.

 Ask about a payment plan

 Many dental offices offer short-term installment plans for patients that can’t afford to pay for the entire procedure in a lump sum.
 These repayment plans don’t usually have interest fees attached to them, and they aren’t reported to credit bureaus.
 This remains true unless you default.
 If you fail to pay what you owe, expect to be taken to collections.

 If your dental office does offer a payment plan, be sure to clarify their terms before you have work done.
 Find out if they charge interest, how long you’ll have to pay the debt, and how much you’ll have to pay each month.

 Keep in mind that this option isn’t always available, especially for elective work such as veneers or implants.
 But you won’t know unless you ask!